-Status: Uncommon regular spring and fall migrant east, rare west.
+Status: Uncommon regular spring and fall migrant east and central, rare west.

 Documentation: Specimen: USNM 088176, 9 May 1878 Omaha, Douglas Co.

 Taxonomy: There are three subspecies, caurinus of southern Alaska and southern Yukon (northwest Canada), hendersoni of eastern British Columbia to Quebec, and griseus of Quebec and Newfoundland (Gill and Donsker 2017).
 The breeding range of caurinus is separate from the other subspecies and its migration pathway is essentially restricted to the Pacific Coast region.
 Subspecies hendersoni and griseus intergrade (Pyle 2008) where their ranges meet along the western shore of James Bay (Jehl et al 2020).
 Subspecies hendersoni migrates through the Interior and griseus through the eastern United States with some overlap in fall between griseus and hendersoni, mostly along the Atlantic Coast (O’Brien et al 2006).

 All four specimens in the UNSM, including the specimen cited above, are, in our opinion, hendersoni, the subspecies expected in Nebraska (Jorgensen 1996).
 The only Nebraska record of the eastern subspecies griseus is of one photographed 3 May 1998 north of Bradshaw, York Co (Jorgensen 2004, Brogie 1999); the identity of a similar bird photographed in Clay Co 23-24 May 2005 was unclear.
 The subspecies griseus normally migrates along the Atlantic Coast and its status on the Great Plains is poorly understood.
 The possibility of intergrades between hendersoni and griseus could be a confounding factor as well.